facebook/docusaurus/docs/tutorial-setup.md

 > Docusaurus' minimum supported Node.js version is Node 8, but more recent versions will work as well.

 1. Open your Terminal.
-1. Run the following command to install Node and `npm` the package manager that allows you to install npm modules from your terminal.
+1. If you have `brew` on your OS, run the following command to install Node (a JavaScript runtime that allows you to run JavaScript on the server) and `npm` the package manager (allows you to install npm modules from your terminal).

 ```sh
 brew install node
 ```

-Alternatively, you can download an installer from the [Node.js homepage][https://nodejs.org/en/].
+Alternatively, you can download an installer from the [Node.js homepage](https://nodejs.org/en/).

 ## Check your Node.js installation